Boris Johnson plans to scrap UK COVID restrictions

 “Today will mark a moment of pride after one of the most difficult periods in our country’s history as we begin to learn to live with COVID,” he said in a statement ahead of Monday’s announcement to parliament.

-Britain’s toll of more than 160,000 fatalities within 28 days of infection is the second-highest in Europe after Russia’s, and it reported an average of around 43,000 cases and 144 deaths a day in the past week.
+Britain’s toll of more than 160,000 fatalities within 28 days of infection is the second-highest in Europe after Russia’s.
+It reported an average of around 43,000 cases and 144 deaths a day in the past week.

 Medical leaders have urged Mr Johnson not to be “gung-ho” with the nation’s health, and government advisers have said dropping restrictions could lead to rapid epidemic growth as people change their behaviour more swiftly than at previous times in the pandemic.